-The research interests of Kathy L. MacLaughlin, M.D., are focused on improving rates of cervical cancer screening and guideline-consistent follow-up of abnormal Pap, human papillomavirus (HPV) and colposcopy biopsy results using an information technology tool called a clinical decision support system (CDSS).
-The CDSS pulls historical patient data such as age, past test results, surgical history and risk factors from the medical record and applies recommendations from national guidelines to each unique patient scenario to generate appropriate follow-up recommendations.
+The research interests of Kathy L. MacLaughlin, M.D., are focused on improving rates of cervical cancer screening and guideline-consistent follow-up of abnormal Pap, human papillomavirus (HPV) and colposcopy biopsy results.
+Dr. MacLaughlin uses a clinical decision support system (CDSS) that pulls test results and historical patient data from the medical record and applies recommendations from national guidelines to each unique patient scenario, generating appropriate follow-up recommendations.

-- Application of CDSS to cervical cancer screening and management
+- Applying CDSS to improve cervical cancer screening and management of abnormal results

-- Patient beliefs and knowledge about recently updated guidelines related to pelvic examination, clinical breast examination and mammography
+- Analyzing patient beliefs and knowledge about updated guidelines related to pelvic examination, clinical breast examination and mammography

 Significance to patient care

-- Co-investigator, A Framework to Enhance Decision Support by Invoking NLP: Methods and Applications, National Institutes of Health-funded grant, 2014-2015
+- Co-investigator, A Framework to Enhance Decision Support by Invoking NLP: Methods and Applications, National Institutes of Health, 2014-2015